/// May 1

 Support the O on GiveNOLA Day!
 Donate to the Ogden Museum on May 1 and help support our mission to broaden the knowledge, understanding, interpretation and appreciation of the visual arts and culture of the American South through its events, permanent collections, changing exhibitions, educational programs, publications and research.

 What is GiveNOLA Day?

-GiveNOLA Day is a 24-hour event hosted by the Greater New Orleans Foundation to inspire people to give generously to nonprofit organizations that are making our region stronger, creating a thriving community for all.
-GiveNOLA Day raises money for the community, brings new donors to local nonprofits, and shows that anyone can be a philanthropist.
+GiveNOLA Day is a 24 hour event hosted by the Greater New Orleans Foundation to inspire people to give generously to nonprofits making our region stronger, creating a thriving community for all.
+GiveNOLA Day raises money for the community brings new donors to local nonprofits and shows that anyone can be a philanthropist.

 What does my donation support?

 Your donation supports a wide variety of programming at the Museum, including our dynamic exhibitions of painting, sculpture, photography and more and our educational programming which impacts more than 15,000 area children and adults annually.
 It also supports our popular weekly entertainment series, Ogden After Hours.

 Exposing students to the arts improves problem-solving, critical thinking, empathy, language development and social skills.
 A 2013 study by Americans for the Arts states that young people who participate regularly in the arts are four times more likely to be recognized for academic achievement, to participate in a math or science fair or to win an award for writing an essay or poem than children who do not participate.
 Despite these remarkable statistics, nearly 60% of Louisiana schools have no budget for arts education.
 The Ogden Museum strives to fill this gap for thousands of students each year.

 Having cultural institutions in our communities provides a sense of collective identity, improves a community’s image, builds social capital, and promotes cultural diversity.